kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 The Job controller gets a list of active pods.
 Active pods usually mean pods that have not been registered for deletion.
 In this KEP, we will consider terminating pods to be separate from active and failed.
-This means that for cases where we track the number of pods, like the Job Controller, we should include a field that states the number of terminating pods.
+In the job controller, we should include a field that states the number of terminating pods.

 We propose two new API fields: